The page has been translated by Gen AI.

 WIN-XXXXXXXXXXX

-You can see that the host name is randomly generated starting with “WIN-”.
+You can confirm that the host name is randomly generated and starts with “WIN-”.

 Host Name Change